ckoeber/foodinventory/README.md

 ##Setup Instructions

 ###Minimum Requirements to Build
-The solution was created with Microsoft Visual Studio 2015; the project has also been tested to run in Microsoft Visual Studio 2013.
+The solution was created with Microsoft Visual Studio 2015; the solution has also been tested to run in Microsoft Visual Studio 2013.
 In addition, to run the solution, you must have an instance of Microsoft SQL Server  available.
 Note that you can use Microsoft SQL Server Express, freely available, to satisfy this requirement.

 ###Database
 The SQL schema for this project is located in **DatabaseSchema.sql**.
 Use either an instance of Microsoft SQL Server or Microsoft SQL Server Express and update the proper configuration files (web.config within the Web Project) once the database has been set up for use on your system.